Phoenix Children's opens its doors within Good Samaritan Medical Center.

 Phoenix Children’s Hospital – East Valley, a five-story hospital on the campus of Mercy Gilbert Medical Center, is scheduled to open.

-Phoenix Children’s Hospital – Arrowhead Campus, a three-story hospital in Glendale, is projected to open with 24 inpatient beds, an emergency department, a surgery center and a multispecialty clinic.
+Phoenix Children’s – Arrowhead Campus, a three-story hospital in Glendale, is projected to open with 24 inpatient beds, an emergency department, a surgery center and a multispecialty clinic.

 Why your donations matter